annasfe/annasfe/README.md

 <h2>👋 Hi, I’m AnnA</h2>

-- 👀  I’m interested in Web Development
+- 👀  I’m a Web Developer!

-- 🌱  I’m currently learning Vue.js
+- 🌱  I’m currently learning Vue.js and playing with React

 - 📫  Reach me at annasfe at gmail.